-Dress in your most outlandish St. Patty’s Day garb, walk in the parade, join the costume contest and get in on the Ballbreaker Saloon Crawl.
+Dress in your most outlandish St. Patty’s Day garb, walk in the parade, or join the cruise.
 This full-on Irish testicle festival is the place to be for St. Patrick’s Day, complete with a beer garden, music and the lively atmosphere found only in Virginia City.Find out more »

 The Comstock comes alive with the roar of motorcycles during the Virginia City Grand Prix, one of the largest and most competitive off road motorcycle races in the west.
 This annual two-day event draws more than 1,000 racers to Virginia City to battle the rough terrain for glory.Find out more »